EricSekyere/wordsmate/README.md

 ## About Wordsmate

-This is a letter scrambler app(MVP) to find all dictionary words.
+This is a letter scrambler app(MVP) to find all dictionary words from a string of letters.

 ## App live here